 Height 6’1″ — Weight 181 lbs [185 cm / 82 kg]

-Clarke’s game is based on his outstanding skating ability.
+Clarke’s game is based on his skating ability.
 This allows him to get forward in the offensive zone as well as join the rush, and still get back defensively.
-He has an outstanding first step and great acceleration.
+He has a strong first step and very good acceleration.
 His ability to change speeds allows him to avoid forecheckers and get past defenders.
 His top-end speed is also very good.
-Clarke’s edgework and agility are elite.
+Clarke’s edgework and agility are close to elite.
 He can turn on a dime, and can also walk the line, opening up passing and shooting lanes in the offensive zone.
 Clarke could stand to get a bit stronger in his core though.
 This will help improve his balance and strength on his skates.
 It will help him to win battles in the defensive zone and clear the front of the net.

 Clarke pairs his outstanding skating ability with great hands.
 This allows him to skate the puck up the ice and control it while moving at top speed.
 He can avoid forecheckers and clear the defensive zone.
 Clarke is also good at leading the rush through the neutral zone, creating odd-man opportunities.
 He can also move the puck with a strong first pass.
 Clarke is effective at gaining the zone, especially on the power play.
 The ability to enter the offensive zone cleanly and set things up is invaluable.
 Clarke has high-end vision and passing skills.
 He can feather the pass through a tight area.
 Clarke uses his mobility and quick hands to create passing lanes and set up teammates on the power play.